AxlAlm/BobsGames_RelationalDatabase/README.md

 ### scenario 3: Buys physical copy of the game

 Almost the same as scenario 2, but customer does not connect to a distribution service to access the game as it has a CD to install the game with.
 Hence, we do not at any point get any information about the customer.

+## Lets take a look at some questions that we might be interested in getting answers for!

+- How many people play our games?
+- what's the most popular game?
+- what's the most popular platform?
+- what's the most popular game category?
+- what's the most popular vendor?
+- What's the average number of games owned by all game owners?
+- Do poeple play BobsGames's games accross platforms?
+(Do they own games on both PC and console?)
+- When is most games sold?
+On sale?
+On release?
+- how many games have BobsGames sold that are not tied to a user?
+  ...

 # Database ER Diagram